readthedocs/readthedocs.org/docs/faq.rst

 We think that our theme is badass, and better than the default for many reasons.
-Some people don't like change though :), so there is a hack that will let you keep using the default theme.
+Some people don't like change though |:smile:|, so there is a hack that will let you keep using the default theme.
 If you set the ``html_style`` variable in your ``conf.py``, it should default to using the default theme.